 Clothes and the Man by Alan Flusser teaches you the basics of selecting and buying all forms of tailored men’s clothing.
 Although first printed in 1985, its recommendations are timeless.
 It teaches how to build and coordinate a well-curated wardrobe of suits, sportscoats, and accessories.
 If you want to know what tie goes with what shirt, this is your guide.

 Both books are widely available at online booksellers, bookstores (or in your local library).
 I purchased my copies second-hand on eBay (of course).
-Build your knowledge of menswear and save money in the process!
+Build your knowledge of menswear.
+It will help you to identify quality and value while avoiding the empty and costly appeal of luxury.
+Best of all, you’ll save money in the process!